devitoa2/Thesis-NYC-TLC-Dataset-Tool/README.md

 Since this application uses Vaadin charts, after a period of 24 hours from first opening the application with Charts in a local browser, a pop-up appears asking you to validate your subscription to Vaadin Pro or higher. https://vaadin.com/docs/latest/components/charts/installing

-Vaadin Pro is free for both teachers and students https://vaadin.com/education.
+Vaadin Pro is free for both teachers and students. https://vaadin.com/education